SKina-333/MERN-TODO/README.md

 # MERN STACK TODO APP

-A full-stack Kanban-style to do list app built with built with:
+A full-stack Kanban-style to do list app built with:
 - MongoDB
 - Express
 - React